Deadlines and Demands

 Even as I populate my schedule with things I choose to do for myself or others, I remember how easily things can change.
 I’m not the only person I know who recently discovered they had Covid after traveling.
 A good friend’s father died suddenly the same day my friend had talked with him.
 A fall changed another friend’s capacity to drive.

 My advice for the month ahead, with its many temptations and demands, is to be as conscious as possible about what you want to do.
-While what others expect – “But you always do the….” – doesn’t mean you have to do it.
+While what others expect – “But you always do the

 Try not to be apologetic or defensive about your choices.
 State what you can and want to do — and also what you can’t do.
 Remind yourself that the people who care about you probably don’t want you to be a martyr to their demands.